BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 ## V3.8.0 (2023-10-31)
 * More compliant with IISExpress and use port 32128
-* Possibility to be databaseless for WebApi used as Connector:
+* Possibility to be without database for WebApi used as Connector:
   * Remove User info in Token light.
   * Button token light added swagger to be able to test.
   * Disable distributed cache is possible.